 - Frozen – Wonderful for snacks on the go.

 - Warmed – These are amazing when warmed up.
 However, you’ll want to avoid dipping them in chocolate if you intend to serve them warm.
 You can instead, avoid the almond and simply stuff the dates with a few chocolate chips instead.
 This way, the chocolate will stay with the date instead of melting onto your baking pan.
-To warm dates, put them in a preheated over at 375 F. and bake them for about 10 mintues.
+To warm dates, put them in a preheated oven at 375 F. and bake them for about 10 minutes.

 How To Serve Stuffed Dates

-Depending on what you stuff them with, you can add stuffed dates to salads, blend them with things like coconut and form them into little snack “nuggets” or Lara Bar type snack bars.
+Depending on what you stuff them with, you can add stuffed dates to salads, blend them with things like coconut and form them into little snack “nuggets” or Lara Bar-type snack bars.
 But the best way to serve them is to simply put them on a plate and enjoy them.

 Two Tips For Stuffing Dates

 - Never overfill your dates, particularly if you want to add multiple ingredients.
 A little goes a long way.

 - Make sure you get the plumpest dates you can find.
 The bigger they are, the easier they are to stuff.

 One thing to know about stuffed dates is that you don’t have to get overly complicated with stuffing them.
 While the recipe below sounds a bit exotic with chocolate and rose petals, this can, in fact, be a very simple snack or dessert.
 I’ve stuffed them with a bit of almond butter and sprinkled a little cinnamon over the top and that was it.
 They were delicious!
 So if any of this recipe seems a bit over the top for you, remember that dates are very versatile and you can always keep it super basic and still enjoy a delicious treat.

 Cost can vary from store to store and region to region.
 These prices were current at the time I figured this data.
 Figures do not include optional ingredients.